evaristoc/reversing/_posts/2024-02-18-how-tls-ssl-handshake-works.markdown

 > Data exchange on the public Internet is like throwing a piece of paper with your private bank details from one point to another in a shopping mall on a busy Black Friday

 The  **Handshake protocol** is a sub-protocol of he TLS/SSL to formalize that agreement.
-In other words:

-> It is the protocol where the parties agree upon the same rules of confidentiality between the both, while preventing others to know the terms of that agreement.
+In other words, it is the protocol where the parties agree upon the same rules of confidentiality between the both, while preventing others to know the terms of that agreement.

 We are going to broadly examine the Handshake protocol from one of its variants, the TLS 1.2 version.
 The 1.2 version is still widely used, although bear in mind that the newest version of the TLS protocol, version 1.3, considers that variant already outdated.